Political views of Adolf Hitler: The Holocaust

 Either way, antisemitism always constituted one of the most important aspects of Hitler's political views.
 Historian Peter Longerich writes: "There can be no doubt that Hitler's behaviour during his entire political career... was characterised by radical antisemitism".
 Correspondingly, Germanic cultural and racial purity remained paramount in his understanding of the world, having once exclaimed: "The greatest danger is and remains for us, the alien racial poison in our body.
 All other dangers are transitory".

 Hitler wrote his first antisemitic letter to Adolf Gemlich on 16 September 1919 stating that Jews were a race and not a religious group and that the aim for the government "must unshakably be the removal of the Jews altogether".
+According to the journalist and retired major Josef Hell, Hitler told him in 1922 that: "Once I really am in power, my first and foremost task will be the annihilation of the Jews."
 Throughout Mein Kampf, Hitler employs biological crudity by describing the Jews as "parasites" or "vermin".
 Reflecting back on the beginning of the First World War, Hitler makes the eerily prescient statement that if "twelve or fifteen thousand of these Hebrew corrupters of the people had been held under poison gas, as happened to hundreds of thousands of our very best German workers in the field, the sacrifice of millions at the front would not have been in vain."

 Underlining the argument that Hitler had overt eliminationist intentions for the Jews is the "prophecy" quote from the 30 January 1939 Reichstag speech: